Koreans in Japan: Yayoi period

 In late prehistory, in the Iron Age Yayoi period (300 BCE to 300 CE), Japanese culture some Korean influence, though whether this was accompanied by immigration from Korea is debated (see Origin of the Yayoi people).

 Kofun period (250 to 538)

 In the later Kofun (250–538 CE) and Asuka (538–710 CE) periods, there was some flow of people from the Korean Peninsula, both as immigrants and long-term visitors, notably a number of clans in the Kofun period (see Kofun period Korean migration).
 While some families today can ultimately trace their ancestry to the immigrants, they were generally absorbed into Japanese society and are not considered a distinct modern group.

 Heian period (794 to 1185)

-According to the Nihon Kōki historical text, in 814, six people, including a Silla man called Karanunofurui (Japanese: 加羅布古伊; presumed to be of gaya descent) became naturalized in Japan's Minokuni (美濃國) region.
+According to the Nihon Kōki historical text, in 814, six people, including a Silla man called Karanunofurui (Japanese: 加羅布古伊; presumed to be of gaya descent) became naturalized in Japan's Minokuni region.

 Sengoku period (1467 to 1615)

-Some Koreans entered Japan in captivity as a result of pirate raids or during the 1592–1598 Japanese invasions of Korea.
+Some 60-70,000 Koreans were taken to Japan as prisoners of war during the 1592–1598 Japanese invasions of Korea.
+Notable individuals include Kang Hang.